 To help improve workers’ health and well-being, we are conducting a detailed study of job roles in factories in diverse areas of our supply chain to identify ergonomic risks.
 For each of these roles, ergonomic experts will carefully analyse tasks and workstations.
 We are using the results of these assessments to strengthen our standards for both workstation design and job performance guidelines, including task, training and job rotation requirements.

 Our worker well-being efforts don’t stop there.
 Expanding our investment in employee assistance, we conducted extensive research at four final assembly facilities to understand the areas workers would like to see improved.
 Using a combination of roundtable discussions and written surveys, we got to the heart of what matters most to the 70,000 workers at these sites.
 Our research results suggest opportunities for improvement in areas including social support networks, quality of sleep and dining, worker-supervisor relationships, and counselling and advisory services.
 As a result of our worker surveys at all the facilities in this pilot, suppliers have taken specific actions, such as changing food vendors, tracking cafeteria food purchases to provide feedback to food vendors, evaluating the impact of room-darkening window shades in dormitories, assigning workers to dormitory rooms based on shift times and changing security providers for increased coverage.

 Working with the academic community.

-Apple’s Supplier Responsibility team continues to collaborate with the academic community to explore ways to enhance our worker programs.
-In 2012, we formed an advisory board including leading experts from Stanford, Columbia, Cornell, MIT, the University of Michigan, the University of Washington, and the University of California, Berkeley.
-The board will have access to Apple’s audit data, program results, and supply chain information so its members can independently develop and research projects that will be incorporated into our Supplier Responsibility program and made available to the broader academic community.
+Apple’s Supplier Responsibility team continues to collaborate with the academic community to explore ways to enhance our worker programmes.
+In 2012, we formed an advisory board including leading experts from Stanford, Columbia and Cornell Universities, MIT, the University of Michigan, the University of Washington and the University of California, Berkeley.
+The board will have access to Apple’s audit data, programme results and supply chain information so its members can independently develop and research projects that will be incorporated into our Supplier Responsibility programme and made available to the broader academic community.